Generalized Long-Moody functors: Introduction

 The paper is organized as follows.
-In Section \ref{sec:Recollections-on-Quillen's}, we recall Quillen's bracket construction.
-In Section \ref{sec:The-generalized-Long-Moody}, after setting up the general framework of the families of groups, we define the generalized Long-Moody functors and give some their properties.
-Section \ref{subsec:Examples} is devoted to the application of Long-Moody functors to the mapping class groups of surfaces (recovering in particular the case of braid groups) and symmetric groups.
+In Section \ref{sec:Recollections-on-Quillen's}, we recall Quillen's bracket construction, pre-braided monoidal categories and the Grothendieck construction.
+In Section \ref{sec:The-generalized-Long-Moody}, after setting up the general framework of the families of groups, we define the generalized Long-Moody functors and give some of their properties.
+Section \ref{subsec:Examples} is devoted to the application of Long-Moody functors to the mapping class groups of surfaces and surface braid groups (recovering in particular the case of classical braid groups).
 Section \ref{sec:Strong-and-weak} introduces the notions of strong, very strong and weak polynomial functors in the present framework.
-In Section \ref{sec:Behaviour-of-the}, we consider the effect of Long-Moody functors on strong and weak polynomial functors, presenting in particular the keystone relations for the action of the \textit{difference} and \textit{evanescence} functors on Long-Moody functors.
+In Section \ref{sec:Behaviour-of-the}, we consider the effect of Long-Moody functors on strong and weak polynomial functors.
 Finally, in Section \ref{sec:Examples-and-applications}, we explain the applications of the effect of Long-Moody functors on polynomiality, in particular their interest for homological stability results.